 We spend the vast majority of our lives indoors (home, work, and vehicle)—around 90 percent of the time in the US.
 There are many contaminants in our indoor air that we cannot see.
 When speaking specifically to airborne viruses and bacteria, the people around us in our homes, offices, and public settings can very easily introduce pathogens that linger in our air for hours and can make many people sick in a short period of time.
 Specific to SARS-CoV-2, approximately 15 minutes of exposure over a 24-hour period is enough to make someone sick—that is a really short amount of time, and if our air is not being cleaned often and well, the pathogens remain for us to breathe into our lungs for a long period of time.

-It Can Eliminate Workplace Odors
+Air Purifiers in Salons Can Eliminate Odors

 General air ventilation with your HVAC system removes odor slowly, but not very efficiently.
 HVAC systems are not made to pull out the gases that cause the odor; they just end up recycling the air.
 Certain portable air-cleaning products use technology that can capture and remove gases and odors, however.
 Gas phase molecular filtration media chemisorbs gases and odors in an instant and irreversible reaction, so once captured, those odors will not be released back into the air.
 Some portable air cleaners that leverage molecular filtration type medias can also be highly effective for odor control and odor elimination.